Joshua Mann Pailet: Early life

 Joshua Mann Pailet was born June 30, 1950, in New Orleans, the son of Charlotte Mann Pailet and Gustave Pailet.
-His mother was born in 1924 in Brno, Czechoslovakia to a Jewish family, and was the only member of her immediate family to survive the Holocaust after she was rescued along with 668 other children as part of the Kindertransport effort organized by Sir Nicholas Winton.
+His mother was born in 1924 in Brno, Czechoslovakia to a Jewish family, and was the only member of his immediate family to survive the Holocaust after she was rescued along with 668 other children as part of the Kindertransport effort organized by Sir Nicholas Winton.
 Pailet's parents met in London at the end of World War II – his mother was working as a nurse and his father was a United States Army Lieutenant – and moved to America to Gustave's birthplace, New Orleans, in 1945.
 The family then moved to Baton Rouge, Louisiana, where Pailet lived before attending Rice University, graduating with Bachelor's degrees in Accounting and Economics in 1973.
 At Rice University Pailet was first exposed to photography under the tutelage of Eve Sonneman, and was mentored by world-renowned art collectors John and Dominique de Menil of the Menil Collection.
 After his graduation, Pailet then returned to his birthplace of New Orleans and opened A Gallery for Fine Photography that same year.